INDIANA

 MULTIPLIER EFFECT:

-Without action, Indiana cities and towns contaminated with PFAS may face long-term consequences, including increased public health risks, reduced property values, and significant financial burdens.
+Without action, Indiana PWS’s with detectable levels of PFAS may face long-term consequences, including increased public health risks, regulatory action, reduced property values, and significant financial burdens.

 MEET EXECUTIVE COMMITTEE MEMBER, MIKE STAG

-PFAS lawsuits are being pursued nationwide to hold chemical manufacturers and other entities accountable for contaminating local water sources.
-For Indiana municipalities, filing a claim or joining the ongoing litigation is a critical step in securing the financial and legal protections your community needs.
-Below is a brief overview tailored to municipalities looking to address PFAS contamination:
+For Indiana municipalities and public water systems, filing a settlement claim and joining the ongoing litigation is a critical step in securing the financial and legal protections your community needs.
+Below is a brief overview for municipal water systems looking to recover costs related to PFAS:

 01